 Students enter Expos with varied writing abilities.
-Several years ago one student told her teacher after the second or third class, “I’m sitting there with Jane Austen on my left and Tolstoy on my right, and I’m scared to death.”
-No doubt many students share this feeling.
 Some students in Expos are skilled and knowledgeable.
 But others have trouble arriving at a concept or a worthwhile thesis, and many have difficulty in organizing a paper that makes what they want to say clear and cogent.
 Expos presents an opportunity for students of all abilities to make progress.
-That progress, however, may not be measured by how a person feels about her or his writing, and it does not come in orderly and regular increments.
+That progress, however, may not be measured by how a person feels about their writing, and it does not come in orderly and regular increments.
 At times all writers imagine that they have done badly when others think they have done well, and at other times suppose they have produced immortal prose when in fact others cannot understand what they have tried to say.
 And while some students enter the course as weak writers and make dramatic progress by the end of the term, others come with greater strength and work just as hard to move from good to excellent.
 But in the end nearly all Expos students identify some particular areas where their writing improved.

 The improvement comes from sustained effort.
 Expos provides a framework for writing, an audience of peers, and a sympathetic and experienced teacher, but the final responsibility for learning lies in each student’s motivation to write well.
 The demand may sometimes feel relentless, but as one teacher wrote about her course and about Expos generally: